Frequently Asked Questions

 ISVWorld primarily focuses on collecting company data.
 Contact data is included in all our subscriptions, but it comes from 3rd party sources.

 We feel that finding ISVs is the main challenge in the Industry.
 So, that is the product focus we've set for ourselves.
 Our aim is to provide the best market intelligence tool on the software industry.
 Once the ISVs/Companies have been identified there are other contact data providers who can supplement our company data with contact data.
 Therefore, we evaluate and partner with a number of contact information providers to provide contact data to our customers.
-Currently we actively work with Zoominfo (online and offline), Clearbit & FULL DATA (offline and for dual validation only).
+Currently we actively work with Zoominfo and Cognism (online and offline), Clearbit & FULL DATA (offline and for dual validation only).

 Often in the software industry a distinction is being made between Industries, sometimes called verticals, and Application Domains, more often called horizontals, domains or application types.
 Application Domains usually offer functionality applicable across multiple industries, while Industries focus on suporting business processes in a specific industry or profession.